Our BA Theatre & Performance course is designed to inspire your theatrical creativity and provide you with outlets to express it.

 The course investigates a range of contemporary global practices from verbatim to immersive, from site-specific work to examples of digital technologies in live performance.
 You will see performances ranging from west end theatre to the latest practitioners of 'intermedial' theatre and performance art.
 Throughout your degree, you will explore how directors, designers, writers and other theatre artists respond to and shape our rapidly changing world.
 You will learn practical skills from the first year, with opportunities to create performances in the final two years.
 You will also have the option of following a critical-only route.

 You will explore histories and techniques of devising, producing, designing and directing, and learn how theatre works as an expression of real-world issues.
-Students studying BA Theatre at the University of Reading enjoy the best of both worlds, developing critical and creative skills in a dynamic environment.
+Students studying BA Theatre & Performance at the University of Reading enjoy the best of both worlds, developing critical and creative skills in a dynamic environment.

 Your first-year studies will introduce you to the histories and critical frameworks that inform each medium, and help you develop a range of academic and practical skills that will prove invaluable throughout the degree and beyond.
 For example, you will explore a variety of “channels of communication”, and be introduced to work across Chinese, Greek, Shakespearean and Noh theatre.
 We provide you with a thorough understanding of theatre conventions in order that your own experiments can have an even stronger impact.
 Throughout your first-year practical work you will explore how theatre has been effected by different social and historical contexts, and develop your own responses to this in group-based projects.